Caramel Apple Brownies are a sweet taste of Fall.

 - 1 cup caramel bits

 - Preheat oven to 350.
 Spray a 9x13 pan with non-stick spray and set aside.
 In a stand mixer, combine butter and sugar and mix until creamy.
 Add eggs one at a time until each is well mixed.
-Add in flour, baking powder and cinnamon.
-Add in chopped apples until blended.
-Batter will be thick.
+Add in flour, baking powder, and cinnamon.
+Add in chopped apples and caramel bits until blended.
+The batter will be thick.

 - Pour batter into prepared pan.
 Sprinkle caramel bits over batter and press in slightly.
 Bake for 45 minutes until lightly browned.
-Remove from oven and sprinkle with Cinnabon Sprinkles.
+Remove from oven and sprinkle with cinnamon sugar if desired.